 Stroll Julia Davis Park

-Another Boise attraction that we adore is Julia Davis Park.
-This park is home to the city’s art museum, which is well worth a visit.
-Other attractions located on the park grounds include the Idaho Historical museum, Idaho Black History Museum, and Zoo Boise.
-You’ll also find playgrounds, a rose garden, paddle boats, plenty of greenery, sports courts, and much more in this gorgeous park.
+Julia Davis Park is home to the city’s art museum.
+The park is also home to the Idaho Historical Museum, Idaho Black History Museum, and Zoo Boise.
+You’ll also find playgrounds, a rose garden, paddle boats, plenty of greenery, sports courts, and much more.

 Smell the Roses at Idaho Botanical Garden